Museums & Art Centers

 Corwith House, 2368 Montauk Highway, Bridgehampton.
 Monday through Friday, 10 a.m.-3 p.m., 631-537-1088, bridgehamptonhistoricalsociety.org

 Period rooms can be visited in a former Victorian-era boarding house.
-There are barns and an old jailhouse to explore as well. • “Building a History: The Preservation of the Nathaniel Rogers House” is on view through the summer.
+There are barns and an old jailhouse to explore as well. • The museum is currently closed.

-A permanent installation of nine works in fluorescent light by Dan Flavin. • Fluorescent works by Jacqueline Humphries through May 19, 2020.
+A permanent installation of nine works in fluorescent light by Dan Flavin. • "Homage CMYK," an immersive installation by Jill Magid, through June 6, 2021.

 EAST END CLASSIC BOAT SOCIETY